Occupancy Planes for Single-view RGB-D Human Reconstruction: Method

 At test time, ground-truth meshes are not available.
 Instead we are interested in predicting the OPlanes from 1) a given RGB image $I_\text{RGB} \in \mathbb{R}^{H \times W \times 3}$ illustrating a human, 2) a depth map $\texttt{Depth} \in \mathbb{R}^{H \times W}$, 3) a mask $\texttt{Mask} \in \{0, 1\}^{H \times W}$, and 4) the calibrated camera's perspective projection $\pi$.
 Specifically, let $H_O\times W_O$ be the operating resolution where $H_O \leq H$ and $W_O \leq W$.
 We use a deep net to predict $N$ occupancy planes $\widehat{\mathcal{O}}^{H_O\times W_O}= \{ \widehat{O}_{z_i}^{H_O\times W_O} \}_{i=1}^N$ at various depth levels $z_i$ $\forall i\in\{1, \dots, N\}$, via

 Here, $[\cdot; \cdot]$ denotes the concatenation operation along the channel dimension.

-In order to resolve the depth ambiguity, we design $f_\text{spatial} (\cdot)$ to be a simple fully convolutional network that is specifically designed to fuse spatial neighborhood information within each occupancy plane prediction $\widehat{O}_{z_i}^{H_O\times W_O}$.
+In order to resolve the depth ambiguity, we design $f_\text{spatial} (\cdot)$ to be a simple fully convolutional network that aims to fuse spatial neighborhood information within each occupancy plane prediction $\widehat{O}_{z_i}^{H_O\times W_O}$.
 Note that this design differs from prior work, which predicts the occupancy for each point independently.
-In contrast, we find that spatial neighborhood information is useful to improve occupancy prediction accuracy.
+In contrast, we find spatial neighborhood information is useful to improve occupancy prediction accuracy.

 For an accurate prediction, the fully convolutional net $f_\text{spatial} (\cdot)$ operates on image features $\mathcal{F}_\text{RGB}^{H_O\times W_O} \in \mathbb{R}^{H_O \times W_O \times C}$ and depth features $\mathcal{F}_{z_i}^{H_O\times W_O} \in \mathbb{R}^{H_O \times W_O \times C}$.
 In the following we discuss the deep nets to compute the image features $\mathcal{F}_\text{RGB}^{H_O\times W_O}$ and the depth features $\mathcal{F}_{z_i}^{H_O\times W_O}$.